-Stores insights shows you the impact a traffic source has on your store page views and attributes sales based on those views.
+Stores insights show you the impact a traffic source has on your store page views and attributes sales based on those views.
 Amazon ad campaign reporting shows you the impact of the campaign itself on the audience that was exposed to it, whether or not the audience reached your store.
-Both sets of reporting provide different insight on how your campaign is performing, and as a result the reported performance may not match between them.
+Both sets of reporting provide different insight on how your campaign is performing, and as a result, the reported performance may not match between them.

-For example, within a single Amazon Headline Search ad a customer can click on a product image and go to its detail page, or click on your brand logo and go to your Store.
+For example, within a single Amazon Headline Search ad, a customer can click on a product image and go to its detail page, or click on your brand logo and go to your Store.
 The campaign reporting will give you a view of the performance of the ad, regardless of where the customer clicked.
 Stores insights will show you the performance of the campaign looking only at customers who reached your store.

 How can I improve the performance of my store?

 What you can do depends on your objectives, resources, and the products you offer.
 A few suggestions we have are:

 - Update your store content and layout to better engage your store visitors.

 - Promote your store using free and paid media.
 Optimize performance by pausing campaigns or activities that do not meet your objectives and doubling down on those that do.
 You can use source tags to track individual marketing and advertising activities to get better visibility on their performance.
 Learn more about source tags.